Here in Australia, Lamb is probably our national meat dish.

 - If you are serving with pitas, heat them in a hot griddle pan until lightly toasted.

-- Sread one Tbsp of baba ganoush on pita, then pile with lamb and drizzle with chimichurri dressing, and add finely sliced red chilli if desired.
+- Spread baba ganoush on pita, then pile with lamb and drizzle with chimichurri dressing and add finely sliced red chili if desired.
 Devour